snoyberg/posa-chapter/warp.md

 Warp is an HTTP engine for WAI (Web Application Interface).
 It runs WAI applications over HTTP.
-As we described before both Yesod and Mighttpd are examples of WAI applications as illustrated in Fix XXX.
+As we described before both Yesod and `mighty` are examples of WAI applications as illustrated in Fix XXX.

 ![WAI](wai.png)